oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 ### Reading to answer questions
 [[A sustainable way to keep up with the research literature is to read with a goal in mind]].
 I might read something to write a detailed critique in an introduction or use as inspiration for a study of my own.
 Other times I read research from an adjacent field to remix into your my research, perhaps a new statistical method or theoretical approach.
 ## Writing
-There is no way to do academic work without writing.
-A lot of writing.
+[[Writing is the medium of research]].
 All the common academic activities are done through writing: seminars, manuscripts, grant proposals, lectures, collaboration efforts...

 I used to not enjoy it and see writing purely as a means to an end, but more recently I've come to appreciate writing itself.
-One of the major roadblocks for me is that I have developed a taste for good writing through reading influential papers in the field, and my own writing will never match those standards.
+One annoying thing after reading articles with good writing is that your writing will never match those standards, but [[Persistent effort will lead you to do work in line with your taste]].
 ### Writing to sharpen my thinking
 Writing is the best way to put your thoughts to the test.
 What seemed brilliant and fully thought out in your head will fall apart once you put it in writing, and this is good!
 ### Writing to generate ideas